 In order to assess scholar’s progress, the CMSD purchased WELNET to assess scholars’ progress towards Health In Motion goals.
 WELNET is a student tracking software used to record PYFT results and monitor progress from test to test as well as future year-to-year results.
 We have also purchased MVPA pedometers which have been fully implemented into physical education classes to educate and assess scholars’ physical activity and health and ensure objective, real-time measurement and monitoring.
 In keeping with real-time measurement and monitoring we have purchased Adidas Zone heart rate monitors and professional development and training will occur in September, 2017 and be fully implemented in the Spring 2018.

 Baseline data was collected in Year 1, as well as progress data through two additional collection periods, as required.
 All Year 1 data collection periods will be completed May 22, 2017.
 Baseline data collection occurred January 9, 2017 – February 24, 2017.
 Data collection period two for Year 1 occurred March 1, 2017 – March 31, 2017, and data collection period three for Year 1 started April 18, 2017 and will end May 22, 2017.
 We simultaneously collected data on all three GPRA measures, as required.
 Results will be posted in August.

 Our Health In Motion Physical project had a slightly slower start than anticipated due to hiring and bidding process challenges, scholar attrition, mobility and lost pedometers.
 As a result, we adjusted our timeline in January 2017 to ensure the project will be back on track by the end of Year 1.
 Lisa Burleson-Longino, M.Ed. was selected as our Health In Motion Project Manager and has been doing an excellent job.
-She has provided a wealth of guidance in implementation of our Health in Motion Physical Education for Progress project for the duration of the federal discretionary grant funding.
+She has provided a wealth of guidance in implementation and sustainability of our Health in Motion Physical Education for Progress project for the duration of the federal discretionary grant funding.